Microsoft SharePoint Training when you need it

 SharePoint is most frequently used to store version controlled documents, such as Word documents or Excel spreadsheets.

-Because SharePoint provides a single source for storing, viewing, and updating documents, many of the typical issues, such as multiple versions of documents, and the need to email copies are eliminated.
+Because it provides a single source for storing, viewing, and updating documents, many of the typical issues, such as multiple versions of documents, and the need to email copies are eliminated.
 The platform is highly configurable and usage varies between organisations.

 Microsoft SharePoint can handle almost any type of document, so it is frequently used to store and consolidate documentation related to projects involving teams.